We take your privacy very seriously

 - The right to request erasure of personal data (where applicable) or to restrict processing in accordance with data protection laws, as well as to object to any direct marketing from us and to be informed about any automated decision-making that we use

 - The right to lodge a complaint or seek judicial remedy and who to contact in such instances

 Information Security & Technical and Organisational Measures

-Spirotech SRD Group Limited takes the privacy and security of individuals and their personal information very seriously and take every reasonable measure and precaution to protect and secure the personal data that we process.
+Spirotech Group Limited takes the privacy and security of individuals and their personal information very seriously and take every reasonable measure and precaution to protect and secure the personal data that we process.
 We have robust information security policies and procedures in place to protect personal information from unauthorised access, alteration, disclosure or destruction and have several layers of security measures, including: –

 SSL, access controls, password policy, encryptions, pseudonymisation, practices, restriction, IT, authentication.